Asquith - Mount Colah

 AreaSearch assessment indicates Asquith - Mount Colah faces employment challenges relative to the majority of Australian markets

 Asquith - Mount Colah has a highly educated workforce with notable representation in the technology sector.
-As of June 2025, its unemployment rate is 7.5%.
+As of June 2025, its unemployment rate was 7.5%.

-In this month, 12,479 residents are employed while the unemployment rate is 3.3% higher than Greater Sydney's rate of 4.2%.
-Workforce participation stands at 68.7%, above Greater Sydney's 60.0%.
-Employment is concentrated in health care & social assistance, professional & technical services, and education & training.
-The area specializes in education & training with an employment share 1.3 times the regional level.
+The area had 12,479 residents employed, with an unemployment rate of 3.3% above Greater Sydney's rate of 4.2%.
+Workforce participation was high at 68.7%, compared to Greater Sydney's 60.0%.
+Employment was concentrated in health care & social assistance, professional & technical services, and education & training.
+The area had a particular specialization in education & training, with an employment share 1.3 times the regional level.

-Conversely, transport, postal & warehousing has lower representation at 3.4% compared to the regional average of 5.3%.
-Locally, limited employment opportunities are indicated by the count of Census working population versus resident population.
-Over the 12 months to June 2025, labour force levels decreased by 0.3%, alongside a 3.4% employment decline, raising the unemployment rate by 3.0 percentage points.
-In contrast, Greater Sydney experienced employment growth of 2.6% and labour force growth of 2.9%, with a 0.3 percentage point rise in unemployment.
-State-level data to Sep-25 shows NSW employment contracted by 0.41%, losing 19,270 jobs, with the state unemployment rate at 4.3%.
-Nationally, the unemployment rate is 4.5% and employment growth is 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Asquith - Mount Colah's employment mix suggests local growth of approximately 7.2% over five years and 14.7% over ten years, though this is a simple extrapolation for illustrative purposes only.
+Conversely, transport, postal & warehousing showed lower representation at 3.4% versus the regional average of 5.3%.
+Over the year to June 2025, labour force levels decreased by 0.3%, and employment declined by 3.4%, leading to a rise in unemployment rate by 3.0 percentage points.
+In contrast, Greater Sydney experienced employment growth of 2.6% and labour force growth of 2.9%.
+National employment forecasts from Jobs and Skills Australia (May 2025) project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Asquith - Mount Colah's employment mix suggests local growth of approximately 7.2% over five years and 14.7% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment